fs-jbracamonte/langsmith-experiment-app/README.md

 4. **Low truthfulness scores**
    - Check if AI output contains JIRA references not present in input data
    - Verify input data contains all legitimate JIRA tickets the AI should reference
-   - Review the invalid_references list in detailed evaluation output
+   - Use the development version (`jira_evaluator.py`) for detailed debugging information

 5. **Performance issues with large datasets**
    - Use the batch processing feature (built into test_with_real_data.py)